 Solution: How to Add Rich Text Field to SharePoint Document Library?

-While there are many options to get rich text field in SharePoint 2013 document library like Custom field types, Content Types, etc, here is the easiest way:
+While there are many options to get rich text fields in SharePoint 2013 document library like Custom field types, Content Types, etc., here is the easiest way:

 - Open the site in SharePoint designer, Go to List & Libraries, Click on your library